Do You Need Travel Insurance to Visit the USA? (2026 Guide)

 Pay predetermined amounts per service regardless of actual cost.
 You pay the difference.

-Best for: Budget travelers who primarily need proof of coverage for visa purposes or those in excellent health taking short trips
+Best for: Budget travelers who need proof of coverage for visa purposes, or healthy adults on short trips with minimal medical risk

 Quick Comparison